Imagine life 365 days from now once you took action on just one of the brilliant online business ideas you have.

 1821 new businesses were started by women every day in 2018, and that’s ‘gangster’!

-More than ever, It’s incredibly empowering for women to have access to diverse stories from the female perspective.
+Representation matters, and it’s incredibly empowering for women to have access to diverse stories from the female perspective.

 Women have traditionally bought into this idea that their excellent work speaks for itself, according to research.